 It's beginning to seem like I do nothing but moan.
 But honestly, what on earth were the Nikon designers thinking of when they had this model on the drawing board.

-Does Nikon really think that a photographer who needs the features in (1) above really wants a 'Food Mode' or 'Blossom Mode' on his or her camera?
+Does Nikon really think that a photographer looking to buy this camera is the type of photographer who who wants a 'Food Mode' or 'Blossom Mode' on his or her camera?
 And that that photographer doesn't need an AF-ON button?
 Or that he or she wants the flash sync and shutter speeds reduced to entry-level DSLR rates?
 Even my seven year old D300 has a 1/320 FP flash sync and 1/8000 max shutter speed for goodness sake.

 Talk about falling between two stools.
 This camera makes no sense to me at all.